MACQUARIE UNIVERSITY

 Will My Breast Implants Need to Be Replaced in the Future?

-What Happens if my Plastic Surgery Implants Sag or Rupture?
+What Happens if My Plastic Surgery Implants Sag or Rupture?

 If you undergo Breast Enlargement surgery and your implants start to sag or rupture, then you may need an additional plastic surgery to correct the problem or replace the ruptured implant.